Zuehlke/software-engineering-corner/drafts/compound-components.md

 ## Exploring the issue by the example of a dialog

-We have a React application with which you can manage files.
-One feature is to delete files, another is to duplicate a file.
-For both actions, the actions should be confirmed with a dialog.
-Since deleting is a destructive action, we also want to color the delete button in the dialog red.
-In such a case, we want to implement a dialog component that we can use for both actions.
+We have a React application that can manage files.
+One feature is to delete files, another is to duplicate them.
+For both actions, the action should be confirmed with a dialog.
+Since deleting is a destructive action, we also want to color the delete button red.
+In such a case, we want to implement a dialog component that we can use for both scenarios.
 We, therefore, need various parameters to configure the dialog accordingly.
 The following code shows how the call of such a component could look like:

 ```typescript
 <Dialog